Ariachenyinan/Ariachenyinan.github.io/designs.md

   <br>

 <p style="text-align: justify;">
-   The harmonious coexistence of old buildings, metasequoia trees, and new functions.
+   The harmonious coexistence of old buildings, metasequoia trees, and new functions for students.
 </p>
 <br>